reset/chef-validation/README.md

 ## Usage

-Add the validation cookbook to your cookbook's metadata
+Add the validation cookbook to your cookbook's metadata and define your attribute rules:

 ```
 name             "my_app"